phalcon/documentation/docs/session.md

 The lock is a Redis key derived from the session id - `sess-reds-<id>-lock` with the default prefix - created with `SET NX EX`.
 The key carries a lifetime of `lockExpiry` seconds, so a process that dies without releasing the lock cannot block the session past that point.
+The lock is not refreshed while the request runs, so a request that outlives `lockExpiry` loses its lock silently.
 Set `lockExpiry` higher than the longest expected request time: when the lock expires while its request is still running, another request can acquire it and the protection lapses for that overlap.